ryukzak/micsecs-2022/program.md

 - A presentation time on sections is 10 minutes (7 for speech, 3 for discussion).
 - A long presentation (marked as "long" in the schedule below) time on sections is 15 minutes (10 for speech, 5 for discussion).
+- Presentation language marked in the schedule below, but we hold opportunity to change your language by a section chair if that allow to improve the conference expirience (e.g., all listeners are familiar with Russian language).
 - Presentation template: bright background, dark and contrast text.
 Widescreen template preferable.

 ## Thu.
 2 Dec.
 2021 (Day 1)